getsentry/sentry-docs/src/docs/product/performance/query-insights.md

 ### What is Time Spent

-By default, queries are sorted by **time spent**, which serves as a proxy for the relative impact of a given query.7
+By default, queries are sorted by **time spent**, which serves as a proxy for the relative impact of a given query.

 Every database query takes some time to execute.
 When an application sends a query, it waits for the database to receive the query, parse it, execute it, and return the result.
-In Sentry, the total time taken from sending the query to receiving the full result is called the query's "duration".
-The query's "time spent" is the sum of all of its durations in a given time period.
+In Sentry, the total time taken from sending the query to receiving the full result is called the query's **duration**.
+The query's **time spent** is the sum of all its durations in a given time period.

 For example, an application might send a query like `SELECT * FROM users LIMIT 10` every time a user calls the `/users` endpoint.
 The query might take anywhere from 100ms to 200ms to run, and the endpoint is called anywhere from 10 times a minute to 100 times in a minute depending on the time of day.
-The query's "time spent" will be the sum of all of its durations that occurred in a given time period.
-Another way to think about it is that the "total time" is the product of queries per minute and the average duration.
+The query's time spent is the sum of all of its durations that occurred in a given time period.
+Put another way, the time spent is the product of the average duration and queries per minute.
 In a high-throughput application, a query's time spent might be measured in weeks or months.

-"Time spent" is a useful way to measure a query's relative impact, compared to other queries in an application.
-For example, if one query's "time spent" is 7 days, and another is just 2 hours, the query with more time spent might be more impactful to fix, since even a small improvement in duration would result in a meaningful overall improvement.
-"Time spent" can also be a strong signal that something is wrong.
-Queries that suddenly start taking up more time are often a sign of a problem.
+Time spent is a useful way to measure a query's relative impact, compared to other queries in an application.
+For example, if one query's time spent is 7 days, and another is just 2 hours, the query with more time spent is probably more impactful to fix.
+Even a small improvement in duration would result in a meaningful overall improvement.
+Time spent can also be a strong signal that something is wrong.
+Queries that suddenly start taking up more time are often signal a problem.

 ## Queries Page